Technology Competition Judging

 - Design —Does the overall design support the project purpose?

-- Demonstrate their projects.
+- Demonstrate projects.

 - Demonstrate an understanding of the software as it relates to the project.